 The cargo bay has a volume of 57 cubic meters (2,010 cubic feet); cargo loads include up to five standard pallets, or three light utility vehicles, with a maximum cargo weight of 9,250 kilograms (20,390 pounds).

-Countries that obtained the C-295 or have it on order include Algeria, Brazil, Chile, Colombia, the Czech Republic, Ecuador, Egypt, Finland, Ghana, Indonesia, Jordan, Kazakhstan, Mexico, Oman, Portugal, Saudi Arabia, Spain, and Uzbekistan; C-295s in Spanish service are designated "T.21".
+Countries that obtained the C295 or have it on order include Algeria, Angola, Brazil, Chile, Colombia, the Czech Republic, Ecuador, Egypt, Finland, Ghana, Indonesia, Jordan, Kazakhstan, Mexico, Oman, Portugal, Saudi Arabia, Spain, and Uzbekistan; C295s in Spanish service are designated "T.21".
 Venezuela tried to buy them as well, but the US, at odds with the hostile regime of the late Venezuela strongman Hugo Chavez, managed to block the sale.
 Winglets have been introduced to improve fuel economy, as well as increase lift capacity by up to 800 kilograms (1,800 pounds), with the first "C295W" delivered to Mexico in 2015, and Cote d'Ivoire obtaining one in 2019.

 Other new configurations are being considered or in the works:

 * I got to talking to a Spanish correspondent about the C212, and commented that it seemed along the lines of Soviet design philosophy: make it cheap, make it simple, make it rugged, make it easy to maintain.
 The reply was that at the time, the Spanish military was dependent on minimally-trained conscripts, and so simplicity was an important factor in equipment procurement.